Star Blazers: Space Battleship Yamato 2205: Story

-Three years after the conclusion of the war with Gatlantis, Desler has discovered the world of Galman, whose conditions are an exact match with Gamilas and its natives are identical to Gamilans, suggesting Galman is their original homeworld.
+Almost two years after the conclusion of the war with Gatlantis, Desler has discovered the world of Galman, whose conditions are an exact match with Gamilas and its natives are identical to Gamilans, suggesting Galman is their original homeworld.
 Desler overthrows the Bolar Federation's tyrannical rule over the planet and begins the process of transferring the population of Gamilas to Galman.
 However, an unknown force destroys Gamilas in the middle of the evacuation process and warps the entire planet of Iscandar away.

 Meanwhile, Earth has rebuilt the Yamato with Kodai as its captain.
 The Yamato also leads its own fleet now, with the support ship Asuka commanded by Yuki and the carrier Hyuga commanded by Sanada.
 With much of the crews of all three ships composed of fresh recruits, the fleet heads out on a six month training mission and diplomatic visit to Gamilas.
 However, upon hearing of the destruction of Gamilas and disappearance of Iscandar, Kodai disobeys orders from HQ and heads over to save Iscandar and the Gamilas refugees trapped on the planet.

 Upon catching up with Iscandar and linking up with Desler's fleet, the Yamato fleet learns that an alien civilization called the Dezariam are attempting to steal Iscandar and the valuable knowledge it holds within.
 Starsha summons both Kodai and Desler and admits the truth about Iscandar and Gamilas.
 Iscandar at the height of its power decided to preserve civilizations by completely destroying them and saving their memories into crystals, though eventually the Iscandarians converted themselves into crystals to live eternally in their own memories.
 In order to keep Iscandar protected, they kidnapped people from Galman, transported them to Gamilas, and conditioned the entire race to worship them.
 Desler is shocked by the revelation, but remains committed to saving Starsha due to his love for her, heading out to engage in a final battle with the Dezariam.
 Kodai manages to convince Starsha and Yurisha to escape while planting a bomb in the Dezariam mothership, completely destroying it.

 However, in order to keep Iscandar's memories out of Dezariam hands for good, and as penance for Iscandar's past sins, Starsha self destructs the entire planet.
 She then has a final farewell with Desler while Yurisha entrusts Starsha and Mamoru Kodai's child Sasha to Kodai and Yuki.
 Starsha and Yurisha then fade away due to their existence being tied to Iscandar.
 With newfound respect for each other, Desler and Kodai go their separate ways, with Desler leading the rescued refugees to Galman while the Yamato continues its journey.

 Later, Sanada and Niimi analyze pictures of the interior of the Dezariam mothership and are shocked to find the wrecks of Andromeda-class warships that shouldn't exist until farther into the future, suggesting the Dezariam are capable of time travel.